 Winner: Amazon Echo Dot

-The third-generation Echo has a larger driver and the sound is much better than ever before.
-The Nest Mini has 360-degree sound and a 40mm driver that makes it a “smart speaker for any room” (according to Google).
+The third-generation Echo Dot has a larger driver and the sound is much better than ever before.
+The Nest Mini 2 has 360-degree sound, a 40mm driver, and proprietary audio tuning software.
 But how do they stack up?

 Which should you buy?